 If the mama-to-be isn’t into the traditional baby shower, take things outside with a Baby Barbecue.
 This is a great way to have a co-ed shower and take some of the focus off the mom-to-be.
 They’re also affordable since the host can grill the food, so the new mom doesn’t have to pay for a venue.
 Just set things up in the backyard!

-Instead of hosting a large group for a shower, consider hosting a virtual baby shower.
+Instead of hosting a large group shower, consider a virtual baby shower.
 This type of gathering would allow the new mom to still visit with her friends and family without having to decorate or go anywhere.

 14. A Day of Pampering

-It will be a long time before Mama can return to the spa, so plan a spa day for her before the baby’s arrival.
+Once the baby arrives, finding time for self-care can become much more challenging.
 It will help her to relax and focus on herself.
 She can get a massage, a haircut, or a manicure and pedicure.

 There are so many thoughtful ways to celebrate a new mom, and the best choice depends on what makes her feel most comfortable and supported.
 Ask what she truly wants and build from there.
 Whether it is rest, help at home, or time with loved ones, the most meaningful celebrations are the ones centered on her needs.